AskitEndo/Python-Snake-Game/README.md

 ## How to Play

-- Use the arrow keys (up, down, left, right) to control the direction of the snake.
+- Use the arrow keys (W, S, A, D) to control the direction of the snake.
 - Eat the green food pellets to grow longer and increase your score.
 - Avoid running into the walls or colliding with your own tail.
 - Beware of the red hazards (fppf) that appear randomly, as they will end the game upon collision.